Best Things to do at Dinosaur National Monument (Utah)

-Surprisingly, the dinosaur bones and prehistoric tracks were not the most exciting thing at Dinosaur National Monument with kids.
+Surprisingly, though, we found that the dinosaur bones and prehistoric tracks were not the most exciting things to do at Dinosaur National Monument.

-Although this National Park is named after dinosaurs that once roamed there, many generations of people including prehistoric people, nomadic native tribes, settlers, outlaws and modern families have enjoyed the area.
+Although this location is named after dinosaurs that once roamed there, many generations of people including prehistoric people, nomadic native tribes, settlers, outlaws and modern families have enjoyed the area.

 The National Park Service offers free Junior Ranger and Junior Paleontology programs.
 Participants earn a free badge when they complete a booklet of activities.